Key takeaways

 The override workflow

-- Maker, sales raises with documents.
+- Maker: Sales raises the request with documents.

-- Checker, finance validates evidence and risk.
+- Checker: Finance validates evidence and risk.

-- Approver, CFO or CA decides, time bound and logged.
+- Approver: CFO or CA decides.
+Time bound and logged.

-Overrides should expire automatically, for example 30 days or one transaction, whichever occurs first.
-Maintain SLAs, respond within one business day to avoid lost business.
+Overrides should expire automatically.
+For example, 30 days or one transaction, whichever occurs first.
+Maintain SLAs: respond within one business day to avoid lost business.

 Freeze and release rules